chris13300/eman_exp_stats/README.md

 # eman_exp_stats
-Tool to get some statistics about a "eman-like" EXP file<p>
+Tool to get some statistics about an "eman-like" EXP file<p>

 Prerequisites :<br>
 rename BUREAU.ini to YOUR-COMPUTER-NAME.ini<br>